What is norovirus?

 Norovirus is a virus that causes gastroenteritis but usually resolves itself within 1 to 2 days without treatment.
 It’s easily spread from person to person, so good hygiene practices are important to prevent others from becoming infected.

 What causes norovirus?

-Norovirus is the name of the virus that causes the infection.
+Norovirus is the name of a group of viruses that causes the infection.
 Many viruses can cause gastroenteritis, and norovirus is one of the more common.
-It is highly contagious, and .
-It spreads from an infected person when someone has when others have contact with:
+It is highly contagious, and it spreads from an infected person when someone has contact with: